justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 - Read Barrier - Code that is executed before reading an object.
 Read barriers have a larger overhead than write barriers because object reads are much more common.
 - Root - During tracing the collector uses these objects as the starting point to find all reachable data.
 - Stack - The C call stack, where local variables are allocated and freed automatically when a function returns.
 Stack variables only exist until the function that created them returns, at which point the memory may be overwritten.
 The stack has a very limited size and undefined behavior (usually a crash) will result if that size is exceeded.
+- Sweep - A phase of garbage collection where the heap - either the whole heap or a subset - is scanned and any unused slots are made available for new allocations.
+- Tracing - A phase of garbage collection that visits and marks all live objects on the heap.
+This is done by starting from a set of "root" objects and iteratively following references to child objects.
 - Write Barrier - Code that is executed before writing to an object.

 # Code